-The SPARC Strategic Plan Implementation Fund provides flexible, timely support for strategic initiatives on a rolling basis.
+The SPARC Strategic Plan Implementation Fund provides flexible, timely support for strategic initiatives throughout the year.

 The fund allows the university’s Strategic Plan Action and Resource Committee (SPARC) to address emerging needs and opportunities, ensuring progress toward our strategic goals.